Unlocking the Power of At-Bit PayzoneTracker

 Conventional surveys are:

-taken after drilling has already occurred
+Taken after drilling has already occurred

 They provide a checkpoint, not a live picture.
+As a result:

-short slide corrections
+Short slide corrections

-micro-builds and drops
+Micro-builds and drops

-formation-driven steering responses
+Formation-driven steering responses

-are often hidden between survey points and averaged out in the reported trajectory.
+These crucial elements are often hidden between survey points and averaged out in the reported trajectory.
+That’s not a data problem..... it’s a sampling problem.

 Continuous At-Bit Inclination: What Changes

+PayzoneTracker’s continuous at-bit inclination fills that blind spot.
 Instead of waiting tens or hundreds of feet for the next survey, directional teams can see:

-immediate response to slide orientation
+Immediate response to slide orientation

-inclination trends forming in real time
+Inclination trends forming in real time

-trajectory behavior stabilizing or drifting before it shows up in a survey
+Trajectory behavior stabilizing or drifting before it shows up in a survey

 In the chart above, you can clearly see this effect:

-The continuous at-bit inclination resolves short-interval builds and drops between surveys
+The continuous at-bit inclination resolves short-interval builds and drops between surveys.

-The survey points confirm the overall trend, but do not capture the intermediate behavior
+The survey points confirm the overall trend, but do not capture the intermediate behavior.

-A moving average of the continuous data remains centered and stable, proving the signal is real — not noise
+A moving average of the continuous data remains centered and stable, proving the signal is real, not noise.

-This is exactly what at-bit measurements are meant to do:show how the well is being shaped, not just where it landed.
+This is exactly what at-bit measurements are meant to do: show how the well is being shaped, not just where it landed.

 Adding Azimuthal Gamma: Steering With Geological Context

-Inclination alone tells you how the well is moving.Azimuthal gamma tells you why.
+Inclination alone tells you how the well is moving.
+Azimuthal gamma tells you why.
+By pairing continuous inclination with azimuthal gamma:

-directional teams can see formation changes in real time
+Directional teams can see formation changes in real time.

-steering decisions can be tied directly to geology
+Steering decisions can be tied directly to geology.

-slides can be optimized for both trajectory and target quality
+Slides can be optimized for both trajectory and target quality.

 This combination is especially powerful in:

-thin targets
+Thin targets

-structurally complex laterals
+Structurally complex laterals

-zones where small inclination changes have large TVD impact
+Zones where small inclination changes have large TVD impact

 Proven Stability at Depth